BrandonThomas02/Genetic_Algorithm/README.md

 Genetic Algorithm Using Strings In multiple languages

 ## General Basis
-Imitates natural selection to get the best individuals based on a scoring process Used in this implementation to randomly match a given key string by splicing random individuals of the population together where the higher scoring individuals are more likely to be chosen.
+Imitates natural selection to get the best individuals based on a scoring process.
+Used in this implementation to randomly match a given key string by splicing random individuals of the population together where the higher. scoring individuals are more likely to be chosen.
-The population slowly gets better over time by repeating this process many times while including a random mutation chance to reach the key value inputed by the user
+The population slowly gets better over time by repeating this process many times while including a random mutation chance to reach the key value inputed by the user.

 ## Individual
 The members of the population which hold the data values that get scored to find fitness